GiannettaGerardo/publicIPcommunicator/README.md

 ******************************************************************************
 Recommendations:

-*The use of a Gmail is recommended.
+For the configuration of ssmtp program, the use of a Gmail is recommended.

-*It will be mandatory to allow access to Google via "unsecured" apps, via account settings.
+It will be mandatory to allow access to Google via "unsecured" apps, via account settings.

-*Therefore it is recommended to create a new account specifically dedicated to this function.
+Therefore it is recommended to create a new account specifically dedicated to this function.